GrantQuick/BlackbaudSkyApi-RENXT/README.md

 ## BlackbaudSkyApi
 A Power BI custom data connector for the Blackbaud SKY API.
 Currently supports Raiser's Edge.
 Financial Edge support may be added in the future.
+The connector is not owned, developed or supported by Blackbaud, and as such is defined by Power BI as an [uncertified connector](https://docs.microsoft.com/en-us/connectors/custom-connectors/submit-certification#certification-criteria).
 ![PBIGetData](blobs/getdata.png "SKY API in Get Data")

 ## Getting Started